caiocesar333/URL-Shortener/README.md

 1. Code refactoring to make it cleaner.
 2. Handling login exceptions: An unregistered user would be redirected to the login page if they accessed a logged-in page without an active session.
 A registered user would be redirected to the logged-in page when accessing an anonymous page with an active session.
-3. Registered users would be able to see the shortened links in their history, along with the original links.
 4. Logout functionality.